-Critical Incident Response Procedures
+Critical Incident Response Procedures:

-The College maintains and tests a Critical Incident Response Plan (CIRP) utilizes the communications methods noted in the "Timely Warnings and Emergency Notifications to the Campus community" section below.
+The College maintains and tests an Emergency Operations Plan (EOP) and utilizes the communications methods noted in the "Timely Warnings and Emergency Notifications to the Campus community" section below.
 The RAVE Emergency Notification System is a primary communications method.
 The system is tested at least annually.
-Prior to each annual test notification is sent to the community announcing when the test will occur, delineating the parameters of the test, advising the community how to participate in the RAVE Alert program and advising the community how and where to comment on the testing process.
+Prior to each annual test, notification is sent to the community announcing when the test will occur, delineating the parameters of the test, advising the community how to participate in the RAVE Alert program and advising the community how and where to comment on the testing process.

-Timely Warnings and emergency Notifications to the Campus Community
+Timely Warnings and emergency Notifications to the Campus Community: